Up Next at Crystal Community Theatre

 Stage Manager: Samantha Frattallone

+Chaos and hilarity ensue in George Kaufman and Moss Hart's award-winning play, “George Washington Slept Here”, later adapted into the popular Jack Benny film and the hit sitcom “Green Acres”.
 The story chronicles the trials and tribulations of Newton Fuller who craves—and gets—"a little place in the country to call his own."
-Newton and his wife, Annabell, and their daughter, Madge, are hypnotized into taking over one of those windowless, waterless, almost roofless houses that dot the countryside.
-The ensuing troubles may be summed up by a search for water, a quarrel with a neighbor who owns not only the brook but the very road that leads from the highway to the house, the attempted elopement of the daughter with a summer-theatre actor, and the usual invasion of the weekend guests, including a prodigal uncle who is assumed to be rich but turns out to be just another bankrupt.
-It is discovered that the neighbor really doesn't own Newton's roadway, and that Newton's wife, who began by showing disgust over her husband's idiocy in wanting to live in the country, decides that he was right all along.
+Newton and his wife, Annabelle, and their daughter, Madge, are hypnotized into taking over one of those windowless, waterless, almost roofless houses that dot the countryside.
+The ensuing troubles may be summed up by a search for water, a quarrel with a neighbor who owns not only the brook but the very road that leads from the highway to the house, the attempted elopement of the daughter with a summer-theatre actor, and the usual invasion of the weekend guests, including a prodigal uncle who is assumed to be rich.

 June 30th at 3pm